mattheyan/EndlessObsession/drafts/code-comments.md

 Yet, somehow we keep writing bad comments.
 What gives?

 I am not under the illusion that I can add anything novel or ground-breaking to the discussion.
-What I will do is re-state the wisdom of others in my own way, in hopes that it adds just a little bit to the collective weight of those words.
+What I will do is re-state the wisdom of others in my own way in hopes that it adds just a little bit to the collective weight of those words.

 "Wait, are comments even worth writing about?", you may be wondering.
 "Couldn't you write about something more important?"

-Sure, I'll concede that code comments are not the greatest challenge of our profession.
-But, yes, I think it is worth writing about.
+Sure, I'll concede that code comments are not the greatest challenge of our profession, but I do think it is worth writing about.

 > Software spend only 10% time of its life in development and rest of 90% in
 > maintenance.
 This 90% part of maintaining the code is where comment can help